-Notice that the asterisk () has been escaped with a backslash in the command line so that it will be expanded on the YP master server, instead of locally.
+Notice that the asterisk (\) has been escaped with a backslash in the command line so that it will be expanded on the YP master server, instead of locally.
 In addition, notice that the map files should be owned by root, so you must change ownership of them after the transfer.
 It is easiest if you can do the rcp command as superuser.

-Because of architectural differences between VAX processors and non-DIGITAL processors, you may not be able to copy files from one processor to another using the rcp command.
+Because of architectural differences between VAX processors and other types of processors, you may not be able to copy files from one processor to another using the rcp command.
 The ypxfr command, however, does resolve the byte ordering differences found in a heterogeneous networking environment.

-4.2.1 YP Does Not Update Data Base
+4.2.1 Updating a YP Database

-If you change a data base and then execute a make command, the data base may not get updated.
-If this happens, remove the file data base.time from the directories /var/yp and /var/yp/domainname.
+If you change a database and then execute a make command, the database may not get updated.
+If this happens, remove the file database.time from the directories /var/yp and /var/yp/domainname.